-One Day At A Time Has Been Saved - Dose
+One Day At A Time Has Been Saved | Dose.ca

 Thanks to every fan who made #saveodaat trend worldwide, ONE DAY AT A TIME is heading to POP TV & we couldn't be more excited!
 We have many more stories to tell about & we can't wait to share them with you!
 Thank you @sptv & @PopTV! #moreodaat https://t.co/4grfsn9RA3 pic.twitter.com/oPsvXL7DC5

 WE’RE BACK!!!!!!!
 ONE DAY AT A TIME found a new amazing home on @PopTV Thank you all for everything you did to make this happen.
-Can’t wait to keep invading the Alvarez family’s personal space. #MoreODAAT— Todd Grinnell (@toddgrinnell) June 27, 2019
+Can’t wait to keep invading the Alvarez family’s personal space. #MoreODAAT